-- 10.1 This report assesses the impact of a proposed development at the subject site to all significant trees located within five metres of development works.
-Four trees have been identified and assessed. - 10.2 In Appendix 1 site plans have been prepared, where the tree information including canopy spread, TPZ and SRZ have been overlaid onto the site plans provided. - 10.3 No trees have been recommended to be removed to accommodate the development works. - 10.4 One tree (tree 1) has been identified that will potentially be impacted by the proposed development works and requires tree sensitive construction to be retained in a viable condition, see section 9.2 for specifications.
-The re-landscaping in the TPZ will also need to be tree sensitive to avoid impacting the tree, see section 8 for more information. - 10.5 All other trees assessed can be retained in a viable condition, including tree 2, 3 and 4. - 10.6 All trees to be retained must be protected in accordance with AS4970-2009, details of which are included in section 11. - 10.7 No landscape plan has been assessed in this report.
-See section 11.10 for general guidance in relation to minimising the impact of proposed landscaping to retained trees and replacement tree planting. - 10.8 No services plan has been assessed in this report.
+- 10.1 This report assesses the impact of a proposed development at the subject site to all significant trees located inside or adjoining the site located within ten metres of the proposed development works.
+Twelve trees have been identified and assessed. - 10.2 In Appendix 1 two site plans have been prepared, where the tree information including canopy spread, TPZ and SRZ have been overlaid onto the site plans.
+The following site plans are included; - Appendix 1A: Existing Site Plan - Appendix 1B: Proposed Site Plan - 10.3 Three trees have been recommended to be removed to accommodate the development works, including trees 1, 5 and 6.
+See section 9.2 for a list of the trees by retention value. - 10.4 One other tree has been identified that will potentially be impacted by the proposed development works and will require tree sensitive design/construction to be retained in a viable condition, including tree 12.
+See section 9.2 for tree sensitive design/construction specifications. - 10.5 All other trees can be retained in a viable condition, including trees 2, 3, 4, 7, 8, 9, 10 and 11. - 10.6 All trees to be retained must be protected in accordance with AS4970-2009, details of which are included in section 11. - 10.7 No landscape plan has been assessed in this report.
+See section 11.10 for general guidance in relation to minimising the impact of proposed landscaping to retained trees and replacement tree planting. - 10.8 No services plan has been assessed in this report, all services plans should be subject to review by a consulting Arborist.
 Where possible underground services should be located outside the TPZ of trees to be retained.
-All underground services located inside the TPZ of any tree to be retained must be installed via tree sensitive techniques in accordance with AS4970-2009, see section 9.2 for more information. - 10.9 This report does not provide approval for tree removal or pruning works.
+All underground services located inside the TPZ of any tree to be retained must be installed via tree sensitive techniques in accordance with AS4970-2009, see section 11.11 for more information. - 10.9 No bulk earthworks plan has been assessed in this report. - 10.10 This report does not provide approval for tree removal or pruning works.
 All recommendations in this report are subject to approval by the relevant authorities and/or tree owners.
 This report should be submitted as supporting evidence with the development application.